 Foundations do make up a significant portion of our philanthropic giving in the US.
 They come in several “flavors” including public, private, corporate, and family foundations.

 Donor-advised funds are much newer than the foundation model but have become increasingly popular.
-According to a study by Giving USA, donor-advised funds grew 18.3 percent from 2010 to 2015.
+According to a study by Giving USA, donor-advised funds grew 18.3% from 2010 to 2015.

 The most substantial national sponsor of these funds, Fidelity Charitable Gift Fund, ranked number one on The Chronicle of Philanthropy’s top 400 public charities and private foundations in 2017, posting $4.1 billion in contributions.